gpchelkin/scdlbot/README.rst

 Please report all bugs and issues and suggest your improvements to `issues <https://github.com/gpchelkin/scdlbot/issues>`__.

-Supported sites and used packages
+Supported sites and mainly used packages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  `Telegram Bot API <https://core.telegram.org/bots/api>`__: